phunghx/robotics/Project 2 - RoboND-Pick-and-Place/writeup_carldgosselin.md

 </div>
 </br>

-The equation below is shown a second time to show the formula for calculating the wrist center (WC):
+The equation below is shown a second time to display the formula for calculating the wrist center (WC):
 <br>
 <div align=center>
 	<img src="misc_images/IK_step2b.png">